- Begin reading to your baby early with short and simple books, focusing on one concept at a time to match their level of understanding.

 - Timers: Timers are great for initiating a book reading routine with a child who does not like to sit still.
 Most phones have simple timers.
 It is an easy way to help your little one understand that the task is not forever, just until the timer goes off.

 - YouTube: A ton of our favorite stories are on YouTube.
 Your little one may be more interested in acting out the story at first instead of sitting for a book.
 You can hold the book and read the story along with the video or act it out together.
-I don’t suggest allowing your child to watch the story on YouTube by him/herself.
+I don’t suggest allowing your child to watch the story on YouTube by themselves.
 You still want to promote active engagement and together time.

 - Double Up: I like to get a second copy of favorite stories for my tiny friends who like to hold and control the book themselves.
 That way they feel independent and can read along with you.